 Separating people from sin in general requires violence.
 Maybe not physical violence.
 But who hasn’t suffered violence against ambition or pride by having some hope or other crushed?
 Or some other kind of violence to our plans, finances, health, relationships, or feelings?

 We often demand to know why God allows certain things to happen in our lives.
 Imagine cumin demanding to know why someone is beating it with a rod!
-Because it is surrounded by a husk that makes it useless.
-The answer that at least it isn’t under a cartwheel might not bring much comfort.
+Because it is surrounded by a husk that makes it useless, that’s why.
+Answering that at least it isn’t under a cartwheel might not bring much comfort.

 These parables tell anyone with ears to hear that God knows what he’s doing.
 He subjects his people to what Paul called “momentary, light afflictions.”
 They might not feel momentary or light as we go through them.
 But they will last only as long as it takes to separate us from some sin.

 The sooner we obey what God has told us to do, the sooner our threshing will come to an end.

 Hezekiah’s tunnel.
 Photo by Tamar Hayardeni.
 Wikimedia Commons